Fishing Boats

-• Moving Through the Water: How are you going to move your kayak around on the water?
-Do you plan to paddle, pedal or use a motor?
-Do you want to get some exercise, or do you prefer to relax?
-While some people enjoy paddling, it can be easier to pedal or use a motor so you can keep your hands free to hold your fishing rod.
+- Propulsion Options: How are you going to move your kayak around on the water?
+Do you plan to paddle, pedal, or use a motor?
+While some people enjoy paddling, it’s easier to pedal so you can keep your hands free to hold your fishing rod.
+Do you prefer a trolling motor so you can fish farther from shore?

-• Budget: How much can you afford to spend on your kayak?
+- Budget: How much can you afford to spend on your kayak?
 The smart option is to decide on your budget before you head out to shop, then choose something that falls within that price range.
-The cheaper kayaks will run you around $800, where the more expensive versions will cost you $1,200 or more.
+The cheaper fishing kayaks will run you around $800, where the more expensive versions will cost you $1,200 or more.

 Where Are You Going to Be Fishing?